JadeDon/jaded.github.io/_pages/home.md

 <a href="{{ site.url }}{{ site.baseurl }}/research" class="chip">Bayesian Statistics</a>
 </div>

-My goal is to become a cognitive neuroscientist.

-My research passion lies at the intersection of cognitive neuroscience, neurodiversity, child development, and language processing.
+My research passion lies at the intersection of neuroimaging, neurodiversity, child development, and language processing.

 I employ multiple techniques, including behavioural studies, EEG/ERPs, fMRI, TMS, and research with neurodiverse people and kids, to shed light on the complex nature of processing in the human mind and brain.